faieqs/SMRec/README.md

 This project contains the data and the code for the paper called "A Context-aware Recommendation-based System for Service Composition in Smart Environments"

-History.csv file contains the data which was generated based on a simulation of the case study presented in the paper called 'SMARTROAD' and is structured as follows:
+invocations.csv file contains the data which was generated based on a simulation of the case study presented in the paper called 'SMARTROAD' and is structured as follows:

 - Users_ID : Represents the ID of the user and respects the same numbering as the WSDREAM dataset.